pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Import feature

-The import export feature primarily facilitated by the Storage Manager
+The import and export feature is primarily facilitated by the Storage Manager.

 **How the import is executed:**
 1. MainWindow calls logic to import data